99 years, 999 years, and Freehold: Defining the terms

 The advantage of freehold is more theoretical than practical

-When it comes to property as an investment, the difference between freehold and leasehold is an academic distraction for professionals.
+When it comes to property as an investment, the difference between freehold and leasehold could be the equivalent of navel-gazing.
 It’s not a dispute that can be settled because (1) most of it is hypothetical, and (2) whatever you come up with, there are a thousand examples in the real world that will prove otherwise.

 An investor would do better to focus on the key principles.
-What are the prices of surrounding properties, what amenities do the URA master plan suggest, and what is the rental yield?
-Those issues matter much more than whether a unit is freehold or leasehold.
+That is, what are the prices of surrounding properties?
+What amenities do the URA master plan suggest, and what do the transaction records show?
+These issues take precedence over whether a unit is freehold or leasehold.